Skip navigation

 Will I need to do anything to prepare for the test?

-There is no special preparation necessary for an anion gap blood test.
+No special preparation is necessary for an anion gap blood test.
 If your provider has ordered more tests on your blood sample, you may need to fast (not eat or drink) for several hours before the test.
-Your provider will let you know if there are any special instructions to follow.
+Your provider will let you know if there are any special instructions.

 Are there any risks to the test?